Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 In the fourth grade, a challenge Train an AI bot was conducted, where students studied some aspects of artificial intelligence and “taught” the computer to be intelligent.
 The purpose of the challenge was to learn about artificial intelligence (AI), machine learning, training dana while exploring ethical issues and how AI can be used to address world problems.

 Plus, we used ready-made content from code.org, AI for oceans (https://code.org/oceans ) where students learned about machine learning and the ethical use of AI after which began machine learning by classifying the images as “fish” and “not fish” to remove garbage from the ocean.
-This was followed by expanding the training data set to include to other sea creatures belonging to the ocean.
-Furthermore, students choose their own tags to apply to images of randomly generated fish – the shape of the fish, the feel of the fish, the color of the fish.
-For example, this training data is used for a machine learning model that should then be able to tag new images independently.
+This was followed by expanding the training data set to include other sea creatures belonging to the ocean.
+Furthermore, students choose their own tags to apply to images of randomly generated fish – the shape of the fish, the feel of the fish, and the colour of the fish.
+For example, this training data is used for a machine-learning model that should then be able to tag new images independently.
 So, students follow the instructions and independently (with minimal help from the teacher) complete all the steps of machine learning, and finally test their program, download and share their certificates.

 Image 1.
 Train an AI bot